-GROUP

-2019 2018

-RM RM

-Unused tax losses 22,817,429 22,808,270

-Unabsorbed capital allowances 5,086,517 9,606,838

-Unabsorbed reinvestment allowance 15,392,910 15,392,910

-Unabsorbed prospecting allowance 527,607 527,607
+GROUP 2020 2019 RM RM Unused tax losses 23,070,889 23,027,736 Unabsorbed capital allowances 4,171,516 5,096,517 Unabsorbed reinvestment allowance 15,392,061 15,392,061 Unabsorbed prospecting allowance 528,000 528,000 Unabsorbed allowance for increase in exports allowance (504,000) (504,000)

-The unused tax losses and unabsorbed reinvestment allowance can be carried forward for seven consecutive years of assessment immediately following that year of assessment (unused tax losses and unabsorbed reinvestment allowance accumulated up to year of assessment 2018 can be carried forward until year of assessment 2025) and the unabsorbed capital allowances can be carried forward indefinitely pursuant to the gazetted Finance Act 2018.
+The unused tax losses can be carried forward for seven consecutive years of assessment immediately following that year of assessment of which tax losses was incurred and this is effective from year of assessment 2018.
+Unabsorbed reinvestment allowance at the end of the qualifying reinvestment allowance period of fifteen years can be carried forward for seven consecutive years of assessment.
+However, unabsorbed capital allowance can be carried forward indefinitely.